HarithGovinna/My_Fadecandy_2022/README.md

 The sizes of the image buttons and text buttons have been set, so that the user can see them clearly and learn a little about the animation style.

+Python version 3.8 or 3.10 can be used to run the code in the opc simulator

 # OPC Simulator